dissecto-GmbH/hydralink/README.md

 The green LED indicates that a 1 gb/s link is detected.

-The blue LED indicated that there is activity on the link.
+The blue LED indicates that there is activity on the link.